-- Make sure the attachment clutch control is in the "DISENGAGED" position, set the parking brake, and stop the engine. - 3.
-Thread the nozzle adapter (packaged with your tractor's Operator's Manual) onto the end of your garden hose. - 4.
-Pull back the lock collar of the nozzle adapter and push the adapter onto the deck washout port at the left end of the mower deck.
+- Make sure the attachment clutch control is in the "DISENGAGED" position, set the parking brake, and stop the engine. - Pull back the lock collar of the nozzle adapter and push the adapter onto the deck washout port at the left end of the mower deck.
 Release the lock collar to lock the adapter on the nozzle.